 Ms. Lisa O'Hare - Elementary School Counselor

-Lisa has over nine years work experience in counseling with children and adolescents, their parents, teachers, and other professionals.
+Lisa has over ten years work experience in counseling with children and adolescents, their parents, teachers, and other professionals.
 Lisa received her BA and MA from the United Kingdom.
-This is her second year working as an Elementary Counselor at AISWest, and her third year working and residing in Egypt.
+This is her fourth year working as an Elementary Counselor at AISWest, and her fifth year working and residing in Egypt.
 She is originally from Ireland.

 Malak Yassin, B.A., MA.

 Malak is starting her 7th year (6 years as a lower Elementary teacher) at AIS West and her 15th year in elementary education.
 She received her B.A. in Economics and Political Science from Cairo University and a M. Ed. in Elementary Education from The College of New Jersey.
 She is also completing a second M. Ed in School Counseling from The College of New Jersey .
 Malak is looking forward to using her experience in education for the AIS West elementary counseling program.

 Ms. Anita is starting her 17th year in education.
 She has worked 16 years in elementary education, including the last two years as one of the elementary counselors at AIS West.
 Anita received her Masters in Education - Counseling from Sam Houston State University in Texas, USA.
 Anita holds a teaching certification in PK-4th grade and a counseling certification in K-12th grade.
 Anita is a member of the American School Counselor Association and the International School Counseling Association.
 This is her fourth year in Egypt and AIS West.

 Ms. Fify Kassem - High School Counselor

 Fify worked with students in a variety of settings as a School counselor in Department of Education in New York City.
 She received her Master of Science in Counseling from Alfred University, NY